-34. How are homes supposed to determine if a general visitor is fully immunized?
+36. How are homes supposed to determine if a general visitor is fully immunized?

-People can prove they are fully immunized by showing the physical or emailed receipt that was provided to them at the time of vaccination.
 Homes can establish their own policies and/or requirements to determine if a general visitor is fully immunized.
 They should remind all visitors at entry of the requirements.

-35. Are general visitors permitted when the home is in outbreak?
+37. Are general visitors permitted when the home is in outbreak?